mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 17 June 2025

-- The average temperature today is 21.48˚C,
+- The average temperature today is 22.47˚C,
-- With highs of 22.77˚C and lows of 19.75˚C,
+- With highs of 23.3˚C and lows of 22.05˚C,
-- It may feel like 21.25˚C with few clouds
+- It may feel like 22.31˚C with overcast clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 60%
+- The pressure is 1025hPa and humidity is 59%
 - The sun will rise at 03:48 and set at 20:30

 <!-- weather_marker ends -->